zx85/esp32-trap-camera/README.md

 File - Preferences - Additional Boards Manager URLs - https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json

-Boards Manager - look for ESP32 by Espressif Systems - Add (3.2.0)

-Library: SDFat by by Bill Greiman (2.3.0)
+Boards Manager - look for ESP32 by Espressif Systems - Add (3.3.0) This has its own SD card libary, so SDFat by by Bill Greiman (2.3.0) is not required.

-Use the ESP32S3 Dev Module as the board
+Use the **ESP32S3 Dev Module** as the board (you'll get all sorts of errors if you don't)

 So far the SD card and the camera are recognised, and it can take a photo.